ericharmeling/in-60-seconds/PITCHME.md

 @snap[west span-100]
 @ul[spaced]
 - **SQL interface**: Users access data in CockroachDB as entries in rows and columns of a table, with SQL statements.
+From the SQL perspective, data is represented as being in one place.
-- **Key-value store**: Under the hood, data are stored in partitions ("ranges") of key-value pairs in a sorted key-value store.
+- **Key-value store**: Under the hood, data are stored in partitions ("ranges") of key-value pairs that make up a key-value store.
+The ranges are replicated and distributed to multiple machines.
-@ulend
-@snapend

----

-## Storage
-### SQL interface

-@snap[midpoint span-100]
-@ul[spaced]
-- The user accesses the database of tables through the CockroachDB SQL interface.
-- Primary key values (rows in a primary key column) uniquely identify rows of data.
-- From the SQL perspective, data is represented as being in one place.
 @ulend
 @snapend